Patrick Harvie

 Patrick Harvie (born 18 March 1973) is a Scottish politician who served as Minister for Zero Carbon Buildings, Active Travel and Tenants' Rights from 2021 to 2024.
 He served as one of two co-leaders of the Scottish Greens from 2008 to 2025, and is one of the first Green politicians in the UK to serve as a government minister.
-Harvie has been a Member of the Scottish Parliament (MSP) for the Glasgow region since 2003.
+Harvie has been a Member of the Scottish Parliament (MSP) for the Glasgow region since 2003, and currently serves as convener of the Europe, External Affairs and Culture Committee.

 Born in Dunbartonshire, Harvie attended the Manchester Metropolitan University, where he was a member of the Labour Party.
 Harvie worked for a sexual health organisation, which led him into campaigning for equality.
 His experience of campaigning to repeal Section 28 led him to join the Scottish Green Party.
 Harvie was elected to the Scottish Parliament in the 2003 election, representing the Glasgow region.

 In September 2008, Harvie was appointed as male co-convenor of the Scottish Greens, serving alongside Eleanor Scott, Martha Wardrop and Maggie Chapman.
 In 2019, following a constitutional change in the Green Party, he ran for co-leadership in the August election.
 He was elected alongside Lorna Slater.
 As Slater was not an MSP at the time, Alison Johnstone fulfilled her role within the Scottish Parliament, until May 2021.
 In August 2021, after entering a power-sharing agreement with the SNP, Harvie and Slater were both appointed to the Scottish Government as junior ministers, becoming the first Green Party politicians in the UK to serve in government.
 He and Slater left government in 2024, when Humza Yousaf terminated the Bute House agreement.